Barbara Eden: Television and film roles

 Eden began her television career as a semiregular on The Johnny Carson Show in 1955.
 She also made featured appearances on shows such as The West Point Story, Highway Patrol, Private Secretary, I Love Lucy, The Millionaire, Target: The Corruptors!, Crossroads, Perry Mason, Gunsmoke, December Bride, Bachelor Father, Father Knows Best, Adventures in Paradise, The Andy Griffith Show, Cain's Hundred, Saints and Sinners, The Virginian, Slattery's People, The Rogues, and the series finale of Route 66.
 She guest-starred in four episodes of Burke's Law, playing different roles each time.
 She was an uncredited extra in the movie The Tarnished Angels with Rock Hudson, in partnership with 20th Century Fox studios.
 She then starred in the syndicated comedy TV series How to Marry a Millionaire.
-The series is based on the 1953 film of the same name.
+The series is based on the 1953 film.

-Film director Mark Robson, who later directed Eden in the movie From the Terrace, took note of Eden's performance in a play with James Drury. and wanted her to work for 20th Century Fox studios.
-Her screen test was the Joanne Woodward role in No Down Payment (1957).
-Although she did not get the role, the studio gave Eden a contract.
-She did a screen test for the role of Betty Anderson in the 1957 film version of Peyton Place, but Terry Moore got the role.
-She had minor roles in Bailout at 43,000, Will Success Spoil Rock Hunter?, and The Wayward Girl, then became a leading lady in films, starring opposite Gary Crosby, Barry Coe, and Sal Mineo in A Private's Affair.
-She had a co-starring role in Flaming Star (1960), with Elvis Presley.

-The following year, she played in a supporting role as Lt.
+Eden had minor roles in Bailout at 43,000, Will Success Spoil Rock Hunter?, and The Wayward Girl, all in 1957, then became a leading lady in films, starring in A Private's Affair.
+She had a co-starring role in Flaming Star (1960) with Elvis Presley.
+In 1961, she played in a supporting role as Lt.
 Cathy Connors in Irwin Allen's Voyage to the Bottom of the Sea.
 She starred in The Wonderful World of the Brothers Grimm, a Cinerama film directed by George Pal for MGM, and another Irwin Allen production for 20th Century Fox, Five Weeks in a Balloon (1962).
 She was the female lead in the 1962 Fox comedy Swingin' Along, starring Tommy Noonan and Peter Marshall, in their final joint screen appearance.
 She did a screen test with Andy Williams for the 20th Century Fox movie State Fair, but did not get the role.

 Her last film for 20th Century Fox was The Yellow Canary (1963).
 She left Fox and began guest-starring in television shows and acting in films for MGM, Universal, and Columbia.
 She played supporting roles over the next few years, including The Brass Bottle and 7 Faces of Dr. Lao.